XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/system-requirements.md

 ---
 # System Requirements

+## Recommended Specifications

+For reliable performance in production environments, it is recommended to run an XRP Ledger (`rippled`) server on bare metal with the following characteristics:

+- Operating System: Ubuntu (LTS) or CentOS or RedHat Enterprise Linux (latest release)
+- CPU: Intel Xeon 3+ GHz processor with 8+ cores and hyperthreading enabled
+- Disk: SSD / NVMe (10,000 IOPS or better)
+- RAM: 64 GB
+- Network: Enterprise data center network with a gigabit network interface on the host

 ## Minimum Specifications

-A `rippled` server should run comfortably on commodity hardware, to make it inexpensive to participate in the network.
-At present, Ripple recommends the following minimum requirements:

-- Operating System:
-    - Production: CentOS or RedHat Enterprise Linux (latest release), Ubuntu (16.04+), or Debian (9.x, 10.x) supported
+For testing purposes or occasional use, you can run an XRP Ledger server should on commodity hardware.
+The following minimum requirements should work for most cases, but may not always [stay synced with the network](server-doesnt-sync.html):

-    - Development: Mac OS X, Windows (64-bit), or most Linux distributions
+- Operating System: Mac OS X, Windows (64-bit), or most Linux distributions (Red Hat, Ubuntu, and Debian supported)
-- CPU: 64-bit x86_64, 2+ cores
+- CPU: 64-bit x86_64, 4+ cores
 - Disk: Minimum 50 GB for the database partition.
 SSD strongly recommended (minimum 1000 IOPS, more is better)
 - RAM: 16 GB+